 If you’ve spent any time on the blog, then you know that I looooove essential oils.
 They are incredible and truly help relieve various physical elements and also offer emotional support.
 I first got into essential oils when my doula used them during my long labor and delivery, and after that, I was hooked.
 We now diffuse them regularly in our home, put them in various cleaning products, and use them in homemade personal care items.
 But, next to my birth experience, essential oils were never as invaluable as they were during my first year as a new mom.
+So here are 8 must-have essential oil blends every new mom needs:

 So if you are a new mama and just had a little one, you have to check out these seven different oil blends.
 They will make your life much easier!